-One family includem supported had been initially referred in the previous year but had refused the offer of support, however, became open to trying the service after their situation had worsened during that period.
-The young person was not attending school and was moving in peer circles that were causing some concerns.
+One family includem supported had been initially referred in the previous year and refused the offer of support; however, they became open to trying the service after their situation had worsened.
+The young person was not attending school and was moving in social circles that were causing some concerns.